phenixtax

 Converting the sales middleman function from Commissionaire to LRD

-Below 2 different ways how a commissionaire could have been implemented in SAP:
+Below, 2 different ways how a commissionaire could have been implemented in SAP:

 2. Commissionaire is set up as a buy-sell and the master data of the commissionaire is used.
 VAT correct, but legally - as mentioned above - wrong as the revenue belongs to the Principal and the commissionaire receives a commission from the principal.

-When option 1 has been implemented and the commissionaire model will now be converted to a LRD, the consequence is that the master data has to be transferred from the Principal to the local LRD and thus the VAT determination logic for the LRD's business transactions has to be designed and properly tested before the LRD can become fully operational.
+When option 1 has been implemented and the commissionaire model will now be converted to an LRD, the consequence is that the master data has to be transferred from the Principal to the local LRD and thus the VAT determination logic for the LRD's business transactions has to be designed and properly tested before the LRD can become fully operational.

 convert Commissionaire to LRD